-MVRP does the same as VTP, it spreads to all devices VLAN information, however, it does no use the client-server model as with VTP, instead, any device may create a new VLAN, MVRP will then ensure the new VLAN information will be acquired by all devices.
+MVRP does the same as VTP, it spreads to all devices VLAN information, however, it doesn't use the client-server model as with VTP.
+Instead, any device may create a new VLAN, MVRP will then ensure the new VLAN information will be acquired by all devices.

 When an MVRP enabled device is connected to a network device port that also has MVRP enabled, it will acquire information about all existing active VLANs and may then connect to any of them.
-This is possible because MVRP can change which VLANs are assigned to a device port.
+This is possible because MVRP can change the VLANs that are assigned to a device port.